I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ns-bthhfpddi-_bthhfp_descriptor.md

 `VolumePropertyValuesSize`

 If remote volume control is supported, this member contains the size of the data returned by the <a href="..\bthhfpddi\ni-bthhfpddi-ioctl_bthhfp_device_get_volumepropertyvalues.md">IOCTL_BTHHFP_DEVICE_GET_VOLUMEPROPERTYVALUES</a> request.

+`FriendlyName`

+An indirect string identifying the human readable friendly name of the paired HFP device.

 ## Remarks
 The HFP driver calculates the <i>InputPinCategory</i> and <i>OutputPinCategory</i> GUIDs based on the 'Bluetooth Class of Device' data that is contained in the SDP information of the paired device.
 The audio driver sets the <a href="http://msdn.microsoft.com/en-us/library/windows/hardware/ff563533(v=vs.85).aspx">KSPIN_DESCRIPTOR.Category</a> members for the input and output bridge pins to the calculated GUIDs.